Photon pair production in gluon fusion: Top quark effects at NLO with threshold matching: Conclusions and Outlook

 The region around the top quark pair production threshold in the diphoton invariant mass spectrum is particularly interesting.
 The fixed order amplitude has a divergence starting at two loops due to Coulomb gluon exchange.
 We have used NRQCD methods to resum the bound state effects in order to obtain a more reliable description of the threshold region.
 Matching the resummed calculation to our fixed order NLO calculation we observe a reduction of the renormalisation and factorisation scale uncertainties in the threshold region by more than a factor of two, and an even more drastic reduction of the scale uncertainty related to the renormalised NLO Green's function.

 These results are promising in view of the possibility of measuring the top quark mass from the characteristic behaviour of the diphoton invariant mass spectrum around the top quark pair production threshold.
 In Ref.~\cite{Kawabata:2016aya}, it was found that the LO resummed result shows a characteristic ``dip-bump'' structure and the conclusion was that this would allow a precise measurement of the top quark mass with the statistics and photon resolution projected for the FCC, once an NLO calculation is available such that the scale uncertainties are reduced.
-Now we indeed found that at NLO, the scale uncertainties are reduced, on the other hand the characteristic ``dip-bump'' structure is partly washed out.
-Nonetheless the change in slope is clearly visible.
-A detailed assessment of whether this behaviour is still pronounced enough for a top quark mass measurement once all channels contributing to this observable are included deserves further study.
+Now we indeed found that at NLO, the scale uncertainties are reduced.
+Furthermore, the characteristic ``dip-bump'' structure at NLO remains stable when switching from a LO value to an NLO value for the top quark width.
+A detailed assessment of whether this structure and the change in slope is pronounced enough for a top quark mass measurement once all channels contributing to this observable are included deserves further study.
 It also requires a detailed study of the prospective experimental uncertainties.

-Furthermore, it would be interesting to investigate other top quark mass schemes, however this is beyond the scope of this paper and therefore we defer it to future work.
+Furthermore, it would be interesting to investigate other top quark mass schemes, as well as the possibility to constrain the top quark width from this process.
+However this is beyond the scope of this paper and therefore we defer it to future work.